Taliban sweep across Afghanistan's south, take 3 more cities

 The Taliban are also on the move in Logar province, just south of Kabul, where they claim to have seized the police headquarters in the provincial capital of Puli-e Alim as well as a nearby prison.
 The city is some 80 kilometers (50 miles) south of Kabul.

-The latest U.S. military intelligence assessment suggests Kabul could come under insurgent pressure within 30 days and that, if current trends hold, the Taliban could gain full control of the country within a few months.
-The Afghan government may be forced to pull back to defend the capital and just a few other cities in the coming days if the Taliban maintain momentum.

-The onslaught represents a stunning collapse of Afghan forces after the United States spent nearly two decades and $830 billion trying to establish a functioning state after toppling the Taliban in the wake of the September 11 attacks.
-The advancing Taliban ride on American-made Humvees and carry M-16s pilfered from Afghan forces.
+The onslaught represents a stunning collapse of Afghan forces after the United States spent nearly two decades and $830 billion trying to establish a functioning state.
+U.S. forces toppled the Taliban in the wake of the Sept.
+11 attacks, which al-Qaida planned and executed while being sheltered by the Taliban government.
+The Taliban fighters now advancing across the country ride on American-made Humvees and carry M-16s pilfered from Afghan forces.

-Afghan security forces and the government have not responded to repeated questions from journalists, instead issuing video communiques that downplay the Taliban advance.

 Bill Roggio, a senior fellow at the Foundation for Defense of Democracies, said the Afghan army has rotted from within due to corruption and mismanagement, leaving troops in the field poorly equipped and with little motivation to fight.
-The Taliban, meanwhile, have spent a decade taking control of large swaths of the countryside, positioning themselves to rapidly seize key infrastructure and urban areas once President Joe Biden announced the U.S. withdrawal.
+The Taliban, meanwhile, have spent a decade taking control of large swaths of the countryside.

+That allowed them to rapidly seize key infrastructure and urban areas once President Joe Biden announced the timeline for the U.S. withdrawal, saying he was determined to end America's longest war.
-The difficulty of moving troops out to the provinces means the government is likely to focus all its efforts on defending the capital.

 “Whatever forces are left or remaining that are in the Kabul area and the provinces around them, they’re going to be used for the defense of Kabul,” Roggio said.
-“Unless something dramatically changes, and I don’t see how that’s possible, these provinces will remain under Taliban control."
+“Unless something dramatically changes, and I don’t see how that’s possible, these provinces (that have fallen) will remain under Taliban control."

 Herat had been under militant attack for two weeks, with one wave blunted by the arrival of warlord Ismail Khan and his forces.
-But on Thursday afternoon, Taliban fighters broke through the city’s defensive lines and later said they were in control.
+But on Thursday afternoon, Taliban fighters broke through the city’s defensive lines.

-Afghan lawmaker Semin Barekzai also acknowledged the city’s fall, saying that some officials there had escaped.
-It wasn’t immediately clear what happened to Khan, who earlier had been described as under attack with his forces at a government building.
+The insurgents circulated photos and a video showing Khan in their captivity as well as video footage that appeared to show two Afghan military Black Hawk helicopters — provided by the U.S. — that were captured in Herat.

 In Kandahar, the birthplace of the Taliban, insurgents seized the governor’s office and other buildings, witnesses said.
 The governor and other officials fled the onslaught, catching a flight to Kabul, the witnesses added.
-They declined to be named publicly as the defeat has yet to be acknowledged by the government.
+They refused to be named publicly as the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.

 The Taliban had earlier attacked a prison in Kandahar and freed inmates inside, officials said.